ninarden97-stack/AI-Clinical-Research-Projects/README.md

 # AI Clinical Research & HealthTech Projects

-This repository contains a collection of prototype projects exploring how artificial intelligence could support clinical research operations, trial design, safety monitoring, and regulatory workflows.
+This repository contains AI workflow prototypes exploring how large language models could support clinical trial operations, pharmacovigilance, and regulatory workflows.

 The projects focus on the intersection of: